Who is the Top Investor In Howmet Aerospace Inc. (HWM)?

 The top institutional shareholder in the company is Elliott Investment Management L.P. with over 41.57 million shares valued at $1.19 billion.
 The investor’s holdings represent 9.59% of the HWM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 40.23 million shares valued at $1.15 billion to account for 9.28% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 36.13 million shares representing 8.33% and valued at over $1.03 billion, while Orbis Allan Gray Ltd holds 6.50% of the shares totaling 28.21 million with a market value of $804.98 million.

-Howmet Aerospace Inc. (NYSE: HWM) is 4.27% higher on its value in year-to-date trading and has touched a low of $8.72 and a high of $31.12 in the current 52-week trading range.
+Howmet Aerospace Inc. (NYSE: HWM) is 10.55% higher on its value in year-to-date trading and has touched a low of $8.72 and a high of $32.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The HWM stock was last observed hovering at around $29.81 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $32.00 for the next 12 months.
-It is also 25.6% off the consensus price target high of $40.00 offered by 11 analysts, but current levels are 4.0% higher than the price target low of $31.00 for the same period.
+The HWM stock was last observed hovering at around $31.63 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $32.00 for the next 12 months.
+It is also 21.13% off the consensus price target high of $40.00 offered by 11 analysts, but current levels are -1.77% lower than the price target low of $31.00 for the same period.

 Howmet Aerospace Inc. (HWM) Analyst Forecasts